Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-Interestingly, the above result does not depend neither on the entrainment parameter $\epsilon_n$ nor the density $\rho_n(r)$, but it only depends on the radial profile $f_P(r)$ and on the total moment of inertia $I$, which in turn depends on the total density profile $\rho(r)$ only.
-Clearly, the region where $f_P(r)>0$, namely the region that contributes to the integral in \eqref{risultato_omegaMax}, should be contained within the region defined by $\rho_n(r)>0$.
-Moreover, the constraint \eqref{risultato_omegaMax} has been derived in the limit of slack vortices, but the exact same result is valid also for the extreme scenario of straight vortices discussed below \eqref{omVeq}.
+This constraint depends neither on the entrainment parameter $\epsilon_n$ nor the density $\rho_n$, but it only depends on the radial profile $f_P(r)$ and, to a lesser extent, on the total baryon density $\rho(r)$ that defines the moment of inertia $I$.
+Clearly, the region where $f_P(r)>0$, namely the region that contributes to the integral in \eqref{risultato_omegaMax}, should be contained within the region defined by $\rho^*_n(r)>0$.
+The constraint \eqref{risultato_omegaMax} has been derived in the limit of slack vortices, but the exact same result is valid also for the extreme case of straight vortices, see the discussion below~\eqref{omVeq}.

-When general relativistic corrections in the slow rotation approximation \citep{hartle67,andersson_comer01} are taken into account, the constraint \eqref{risultato_omegaMax} reads \citep{antonelli_GR_2018}
+When general relativistic corrections in the slow rotation approximation \cite{hartle67,andersson_comer01} are taken into account, the constraint \eqref{risultato_omegaMax} reads~\cite{antonelli_GR_2018}

 where $\Lambda$ is the metric function which describes length dilatation, $\mathcal{E}$ is the total mass-energy density and $P$ is the pressure and $n$ the total baryon density (the Equation of State, EOS, is $E=E(n)$ and $P=P(n)$).
-Here, the radial profiles are obtained by integrating the TOV equations, in the sense that the corrections to the stellar structure of the second order in $\Omega_p$ can be safely neglected for slowly rotating two-component neutron stars \citep{andersson_comer01}.
+Here, the radial profiles are obtained by integrating the TOV equations, as the corrections to the stellar structure can be safely neglected for slowly rotating two-component NSs~\cite{andersson_comer01}.

 Again, the result in \eqref{eq:max_glitch_GR} depends only on the pinning force profile, the mass of the star and the EOS.
-Thus, once the microphysical parameters like the EOS and the pinning forces are fixed, it provides a way to constrain the mass of a pulsar via the observation of a large glitch.
+Once the microphysical parameters like the EOS and the pinning forces are fixed, \eqref{risultato_omegaMax} constrains the mass of a pulsar.